wdavidw/phyla/hadoop/hdfs_dn/check.coffee.md

     module.exports = header: 'HDFS DN Check', label_true: 'CHECKED', handler: (options) ->

-## Wait for all datanode IPC Ports
+## Wait for all datanode TCP Ports

 Port is defined in the "dfs.datanode.address" property of hdfs-site.
 The default value is 50020.

       @connection.assert
+        header: 'TCP'
+        servers: options.wait.tcp
+        retry: 10
+        sleep: 5000

+## Wait for all datanode IPC Ports

+Port is defined in the "dfs.datanode.ipc.address" property of hdfs-site.
+The default value is 50020.
+IPC, for InterProcess Communication, is a fast and easy RPC mechanism.
+It is used as the internal procedure call mechanism for all Hadoop and Nutch.

+      @connection.assert
         header: 'IPC'
         servers: options.wait.ipc
-        retry: 6
+        retry: 3
         sleep: 3000

 ## Wait for all datanode HTTP Ports

-Port is defined in the "dfs.datanode.https.address" property of hdfs-site.
+Port is defined in the "dfs.datanode.{http|https}.address" property of hdfs-site.
 The default value is 50475.

       @connection.assert
         header: 'HTTP'
         label_true: 'READY'
         servers: options.wait.http
-        retry: 6
+        retry: 3
         sleep: 3000

 ## Check Disk Capacity